From taxes and weather to cozy downtowns and iconic mountain views, live free or think twice about living in New Hampshire.

 1. The Politics

 “Live free or die” is New Hampshire’s motto and I’ve seen firsthand what that means.
-There are almost zero gun control laws, an abundance of restrictive abortion laws, and a new law making it illegal to teach critical race theory.
+There are almost zero gun control laws, an abundance of restrictive abortion laws (so much so that there is only one clinic left open in the state), and a new law making it illegal to teach critical race theory.
 These sorts of ideologies make me want to leave this state because it’s not how I want to raise my kid.
 Then again, maybe I could be part of the change.

 2. Property Taxes and Housing Prices

-Both my husband and I work from home, so we had a lot of flexibility in deciding where to live.
+My husband and I had a lot of flexibility in deciding where to live.
 We zeroed in on New Hampshire because of the proximity to mountains and ocean as well as good schools.
-What we didn’t realize was that after a decade of spending $2,000 a year on property taxes in Colorado, we were now looking at $8,500 for the same value home in New Hampshire.
+What we didn’t realize was that after a decade of spending $2,000 a year on property taxes in Colorado, we were now looking at $10,00 for the same value home in New Hampshire.
 Yikes.

 Sticker shock doesn’t come close to what we were feeling.
-Plus, the median value of homes in NH is around $450,827.
-While that’s not high to people in California, it’s still above the average home cost in the US and a lot if you work for a small business or anywhere in the hospitality industry.
+Plus, the median value of homes in NH is around $503,822.
+While that’s not high to people in, say, California, it’s still above the average home cost in the US and a lot if you work for a small business (like myself) or anywhere in the hospitality industry.
 Basically, it’s really expensive to buy property here, especially when you look at the average income.

 The government is trying to woo young people on permanently living in New Hampshire, but until they lower the property taxes, I’m not sure we’ll see much change in that category.

-This may be a shock to readers who think of New England as cold and breezy, but it’s true.
+This may be a shock to readers who think of New England as cold and breezy, but New Hampshire is humid.
+Like, gross humid.
 I grew up in New England and thought I was as die-hard as you could get.
 But after a decade spent in the low-humidity Southwest, I realized quickly how soft I got: its hard to handle the mugginess sometimes.
 April through September are the worst months when it comes to humidity, but that doesn’t mean winter is dry.
 Some winter days just above freezing can have high humidity, and the chill goes right through to your bones.
 Yuck.

 5. Zero Diversity